What happens if instead of signing his name, the testator just initials the document?

 Texas requires that a will be in writing and signed by the testator or signed by another person on behalf of the testator and in the testator’s presence and under the testator’s direction.

 If someone is contesting a will in Texas and contends that the initials or the mark are not a sufficient signature, the issue at trial will be the testator’s intention when he initialed or put his mark on the document rather than whether or not the initials or the mark constitute a valid signature.

 In an old Texas case, the attorney testified that the deceased insisted on an affidavit.
 He refused to make a will because his wife was refusing to make one.
 The attorney recommended that he execute a will instead but he refused.
 The court noted that even though the gentleman told his attorney that he did not want to make a will but an affidavit, the affidavit was in fact a will.

 Can an affidavit be a will, Yes it can be

 The case upholds a jury finding that the affidavit is a will.
 The court noted that the affidavit is unambiguous and is clearly testamentary in its character.
 It makes certain special bequests and then proceeds to dispose of the maker’s entire estate.
 It (more…)

-The Texas Estates Code requires every last will and testament, if not wholly in the handwriting of the testator, to be attested by two or more “credible witnesses.”
+The Texas Estates Code requires every last will, if not wholly in the testator’s handwriting, to be attested by two or more “credible witnesses.”
 The proponent of the will has the burden of proof to show that the witnesses who attested the will are “credible witnesses.”

 What are credible witnesses?